icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 # ros_catkin_ecg_ws
 The ROS workspace to run ECG workbench demos.
 This is basically a wrapper GIT repository to collect all required repositories as submodules for running the ECG workbench demos.
-All code is supposed to run under ROS indigo and tested with Ubuntu 14.04
+All code is supposed to run under ROS indigo and tested with Ubuntu 14.04.
+Everything is tested with Python 2.7.X only, Python 3.X will probably not work.

 ## Installation and Dependencies
 The installation notes are based on the following tutorial for DARwin-OP: